mark/Bloxley-Tutorials/1 - Sokoban/tutorial.md

 ![Board with Blocks](https://s3.amazonaws.com/bloxley_tutorials/1/SokobanWithBlocks.jpg)

-And the next problem presents itself: our worker can't interact with the blocks in any way.
+And by playing around with it, you'll notice the next problem: our worker can't interact with the blocks in any way.
 Luckily, this is easy to remedy.
 When a worker tries to step onto a block, the method `canBeSteppedOnByWorker()` gets called on the block controller.
 By implementing this method, we can tell Bloxley what should happen in this situation.
 Insert the following code into `SokobanBlockController`:

     public function canBeSteppedOnByWorker(action, block:BXActor, player:BXActor) {
       action.causes(new BXMoveAction(block, action.direction()));